MLA Chapter Project of the Year

-The Majors/MLA Chapter Project of the Year Award, sponsored by J.A.
-Majors, was established by the MLA Board of Directors in 1995.
+The MLA Chapter Project of the Year Award was established by the MLA Board of Directors in 1995.
 The award was proposed by the Platform for Change Implementation Task Force as one of the ways to encourage health sciences librarians to creatively respond to the challenges of an evolving profession.
 This award recognizes excellence, innovation, and contribution to the profession of health sciences librarianship.
 These attributes must be shown through special projects beyond the normal operational programming of the chapter.

 - Applicants must be MLA chapters, as defined by the MLA Bylaws.